sebnaze/OCD-Modeling/doc/source/installation.rst

 We created a docker image with all the necessary pre-installed dependencies. ::

-    docker pull sebnaze:ocd-modeling:latest
+    docker pull sebnaze/ocd-modeling:0.3

-To have the docker container automatically start a Jupyter server and run the demo, you can simply run ``docker run -it -p 8899:8899 sebnaze:ocd-modeling:latest`` and then type ``localhost:8899/`` in your browser address bar.
+To have the docker container automatically start a Jupyter server and run the demo, you can simply run ``docker run -it -p 8899:8899 sebnaze/ocd-modeling:0.3`` and then type ``localhost:8899/`` in your browser address bar.